zazuko/prefix-server/README.md

 ## Building the resources used by the API

-The resources are automatically built by `npm run build`.
+The resources can be rebuilt using `npm run build-data`.

 They are not built by the hot-reload dev server because building the resources takes time.
-For this reason, you can build them manually using `npm prepare`.